Ideology: Brexit, Trump and the Future of Humanity

-Essentially, the world they live in — with all its flaws, stupidity, and entrenched unfairness — starts to not look so bad, compared to what it could be instead.
-With every passing book and newspaper, it looks less like there is some grand machiney that could simply be wrestled from the forces of old and evil, and steered into a bright tomorrow if enough people like them could just grab the wheel.
-Instead, it looks more like a flimsy, long-running arts and crafts project, made of match-sticks and bits of old cereal box, with the occasional sequin for glamour, beset on all sides by a legion of limb-waving, sugar-addled toddlers, while a lone kindergarten volunteer tries desperately to keep said toddlers at bay just long enough for the PVA glue to dry.
+Essentially, the world they live in — with all its flaws, stupidity and entrenched unfairness — starts to not look so bad, compared to what it could be instead.
+With every passing book and newspaper, it looks less like some grand machinery could be wrestled from the forces of old and evil then steered into a bright tomorrow if enough people grab the wheel all at once.
+Instead, it looks more like a flimsy, long-running arts and crafts project, made of match-sticks and bits of old cereal box, with the occasional sequin for glamour, beset on all sides by a legion of limb-waving, sugar-addled toddlers, while a lone kindergarten volunteer or two try desperately to keep them at bay just long enough for the PVA glue to dry.

 We call it civilisation.